Rajshah1302/Frontend/README.md

 # Crypto Dashboard

-This is a React-based Crypto Dashboard that displays cryptocurrency data, including price, market cap, and a price chart with customizable time ranges.
+This is a Next-based Crypto Dashboard that displays cryptocurrency data, including price, market cap, and a price chart with customizable time ranges.
 The app leverages modern UI components and responsive design principles for an intuitive user experience.

 ## Demo Video